Hematology/Oncology Fellow Dr. Jeremy Kratz Awarded Doris Duke Physician Scientist Fellowship

 Dr. Kratz' research is also supported through the Department of Medicine's Biology of Aging & Age-Related Diseases T32 Institutional Training Grant.
 His primary mentor is Dustin Deming, MD, associate professor, Hematology, Medical Oncology and Palliative Care.

-Dr. Kratz earned his medical degree from the University of Michigan Medical School, and completed his internal medicine residency at the University of Wisconsin Department of Medicine's Physician Scientist Program, also known as IMPACT (Internal Medicine Pathway for Academic Career Training).
-The IMPACT program is provides internal medicine residents who desire a career in basic science or clinical research the skills to become independent investigators in the field of their choice.
+Dr. Kratz earned his medical degree from the University of Michigan Medical School, and completed his internal medicine residency at the University of Wisconsin Department of Medicine's Physician-Scientist Training Program (PSTP).
+This program provides internal medicine residents who desire a career in basic science or clinical research the skills to become independent investigators in the field of their choice.

 About the Doris Duke Charitable Foundation